 then

-We conclude that in our approach gravity is simply a dS the correction to the standard nonrelativistic Hamiltonian.
-This correction is spherically symmetric since, as noted in the beginning of this section, when all corrections of order $1/R$ are neglected, the dependence of ${\bf D}^2$ on ${\bf J}$ disappears.
+We conclude that in our approach gravity is simply a dS the correction to standard nonrelativistic Hamiltonian.
+This correction is spherically symmetric since, as noted in the beginning of this section, when all corrections of the order of $1/R$ are neglected, the dependence of ${\bf D}^2$ on ${\bf J}$ disappears.